mattlow67/Genetic-Programming/readme.md

 >Global variables: x = 5, y = 3, z =8
 >(- (* 3 x 4) (+ y (* 8 z) (* x (+ 5 -8 z y)))) = -47

 Each generation in the population is set to 50 individuals with their “genes” derived from the single fittest organism of the previous generation.
-The expression with the highest fitness score in any generation is bred with all other 49 organisms, and their “DNA” is recombined via crossover and mutation.
+The pair of expressions with the highest fitness scores in any generation are bred together, and their offspring are added to the next generation's pool of individuals.

 Crossover picks two random points in a “gene” (in this case, an expression) and combines the snippet with another gene at the same point.